Mirror symmetry for very affine hypersurfaces: Microlocalizing Bondal's correspondence

-The Kashiwara-Schapira stack is the sheafification of this presheaf of categories; {\emph{i.e.}, it is obtained by replacing sections by their limits over certain open covers.
-To be precise, let us specify in which category $(\infty, 1)$-category of dg categories these limits should be understood.
+To be precise, let us specify in which $(\infty, 1)$-category of dg categories these limits should be understood.
 We use the following notation:

 We write $dg$ to mean the category whose objects are small stable (aka pre-triangulated) dg categories, and whose morphisms are exact functors.
 We write $DG$ for the category whose objects are cocomplete stable dg categories, and whose morphisms are exact functors.
 There are various not full subcategories of $DG$ characterized by what sort of adjoints the morphisms are.
-We indicate, e.g., by ${}^* DG$ the category in which all morphisms are left adjoints; by ${}^* {}^* DG$ the category in which all morphisms are left adjoints of left adjoints, \emph{etc.}
+We indicate by ${}^* DG$ the category in which all morphisms are left adjoints; by ${}^* {}^* DG$ the category in which all morphisms are left adjoints of left adjoints; and so on.

-Taking adjoints gives equivalences of categories, e.g. ${}^* DG \cong (DG {}^*)^{op}$, etc. This turns out to be very useful: as described in \cite{Ga}, we can turn colimits into limits.
-Taking ind-completion and then adjoints gives an equivalence $dg \cong {}^* {}^* DG \cong ({}^* DG {}^*)^{op}$.
+Taking adjoints gives equivalences of categories switching the restrictions on adjoints; for instance, ${}^* DG \cong (DG {}^*)^{op}$, and so on.
+This turns out to be very useful: as described in \cite{Ga}, we can turn colimits into limits.
+Taking ind-completion and then adjoints gives an equivalence $dg \hookrightarrow {}^* {}^* DG \cong ({}^* DG {}^*)^{op}$; with the image being the compactly generated categories.
 Thus a colimit in $dg$ becomes a limit in ${}^* DG {}^*$, which we can compute in $DG^*$.
 Taking adjoints again and passing to compact objects gives the originally desired colimit.

-Since the restriction maps in $\mu sh^{pre}$ are continuous and cocontinuous, it is valued in ${}^* DG {}^*$, and one can sheafify it equivalently in this category or in $DG{}^*$.
-The resulting sheaf of categories is discussed in some detail in \cite{Gui, Nwms} (though \cite{Gui} only speaks of triangulated categories).